 X.4.2.6 Value of Metadata

 Another key principle leveraged by IHE Document Sharing is the use of metadata.
-As defined in section X.4.2.2, metadata are data that provides information about one or more aspects of the document.
+As defined in Section X.4.2.2, metadata are data that provides information about one or more aspects of the document.
 While a document may be any collection of bytes, IHE defines a collection of metadata about the document that aid its identity, discovery, routing, security, provenance, privacy, authenticity and electronic pre-processing.
-The set of metadata are defined to facilitate interoperability, so that receiving systems can manage, route and administer documents even if they are unable to interpret the contents of the document.
-The metadata are defined in such a way that additional metadata, defined outside of IHE, can be sent.
+The set of metadata is defined to facilitate interoperability, so that receiving systems can manage, route and administer documents even if they are unable to interpret the contents of the document.
+IHE metadata are defined in such a way that additional metadata, defined outside of IHE, can be sent.
 Of course, systems not enabled to understand the additional metadata will ignore them, but this capability allows the set of metadata defined by IHE, which is already extensive and robust, to be extended when local needs arise.

 Metadata serve multiple purposes.
 They allow systems to perform: